Data Compression and Deduplication

 Data deduplication decreases the size of files.
 With data deduplication enabled, Veeam Backup & Replication does not store to the resulting file identical data blocks and space that has been pre-allocated but not used.

-We recommend you enable data deduplication if your backup or replication jobs contain several VMs that have a lot of free space on their logical disks or VMs that have similar data blocks — for example, VMs that were created from the same template.
+We recommend you enable data deduplication if your backup jobs contain several VMs that have a lot of free space on their logical disks or VMs that have similar data blocks — for example, VMs that were created from the same template.
 However, note that data deduplication may decrease job performance.

 Veeam Backup & Replication uses Veeam Data Movers to deduplicate VM data: